ARW4/FPL_Project/README.md

 ````r
 Fixtures <- data.frame(item)
 ````
-This structure of making the API Call and converting the downloaded data into a data frame is used for all calls made in the project.

 ### Looping API Call
 The endpoint used for retrieving the player stats is such that you can only call data from one player at a time using their player id.
 In order to download the data for all players possible it was neccessary to create a loop.<br>